madhulathahack/Smart_Assistant_Checklist/README.md

 After installing ntfy:
 1. Open the ntfy app
 2. Tap **+** to subscribe to a topic
-3. Enter your topic name: `smart-exit-madhulatha` (or whatever you set in the app)
+3. Enter your topic name: `smart-exit-school` (or whatever you set in the app)
 4. Tap **Subscribe**
 5. Done — every reminder now fires a notification on your phone